owennewo/SheepDogWhistleNN/README.md

 This python is used to capture and label whistle images.
 Example usage
  1. ui_record.py 100 (start capture - capturing 100 images per label category)
  2. Loop - enter name of label (e.g. label='flat_pitch')
-  a. capture 100 images with user whistling flat
+  a. capture 100 images with user whistling in accordance with the label
   b. save images in label folder (e.g. images/flat_pitch/1.npy)
  3. Repeat loop or end